USEPA/power-sector-dev-portal/app/public/content/ggplot/best-practices/best-practices.md

       directlabels::direct.label(p_direct, method = 'last.qp')
     image: "/assets/images/ggplot/best-practices/unnamed-chunk-8-1.svg"
+    alt: "An image of a multi-line chart with three lines.
+The three lines are directly labeled with their names in their respective colors on the right-most edge of the chart."
   - code: |
       directlabels::direct.label(p_direct, method = 'first.qp')
     image: "/assets/images/ggplot/best-practices/unnamed-chunk-8-2.svg"
+    alt: "An image of a multi-line chart with three lines.
+The three lines are directly labeled with their names in their respective colors on the left-most edge of the chart."
   - title: "Tooltips"
     content: |
         Tooltips that call out names, values, and style (color, stroke pattern, etc.) of individual data elements can help make those data points easier to identify in your chart.
 For more details on tooltip design, see the [Data Visualization Style Guide](#/datavis).